LiamHogarth123/RS1_Smart_Factory/README.md

 IMPORT TO FIX
-- Orintating the robot is slow and turns only clockwise and badly
-- collision aviodance not impolemented
 - see if lanes will work else increase distance tolerance
+- launch
+- multi robot path aviodance

 Jobs for teammates
 - Setup ros action call so we can publish a message to start job
 - setup package inspection at each package site (e.g turn look check for AR tag)
-- collision aviodance or re pathing if collision is found.
 - Set up AR Tag recognision
 - implement e-stop - need fixing - blocking method may have failed
-- multi robot ;-) - done
 - set up rostopic status publishing
-- re organise environment for drop off sareas
 - setup warehouse package logging
 - cleanup path planner with lanes saved
 - ur3 controller finish